zshoals/Dina-Font-TTF-Remastered/README.md

 Note that Microsoft's Cleartype system causes a notable visual difference in clarity between bitmap and non-bitmap versions.
 This has to be adjusted on your end, there's nothing I can do about it.

+# Installation
+Download the DinaRemastered.ttf font and install it to your system in whatever way is needed (real specific, I know!)

+**Set your font size to 12 wherever you use this font.** This gives the closest approximation to the original.

 # Comparisons
 *Gif DinaBMP to DinaTTFRemastered*